 Drivers on the freeway should have a gap to let new traffic from the merge lane in or move right to make more room.

 Yes, we know children aren't old enough to drive on the freeway.
 But if you click on the video below, you'll see Perth's motorists of the future proving what a breeze our new merging system actually is.

-- Freeway merge lines works have been completed at all on-ramps.
+- Freeway merge lines works were completed at all on-ramps in 2016.